ve345/CS193HW1/Terminal_Guide.md

 >"Don't put any lines in your vimrc that you don't understand."

-For those who are using nano, here is an article about [nano customization](https://www.nano-editor.org/dist/v2.1/nanorc.5.html)
+For those who are using nano, here is an article about [nano customization](https://www.nano-editor.org/dist/v2.1/nanorc.5.html).
+Similar to Vim, you add your commands in your `~/.nanorc` file.